Global Engagement > Student Resources > International Student & Scholar Services > Travel

 Please see your ISS Advisor prior to travel if:

-for more historical information on the contested travel ban.
+For more historical information on the various travel bans, click HERE.

 At this time, ISS recommends that nationals from any of the countries included in the travel bans, first consult with an ISS Advisor prior to making travel plans to leave the United States.